AnthoC97/Planete-Biosphere-Simulator/README.md

   - Install Lightweight RP 7.2.1.
   - Install Shader Graph 7.1.8.

+## Build

+Don't use the "Build And Run" option from Unity Editor.
+Instead, follow those
+steps:

+- build the project in Unity Editor via the "Build Settings" window, for the target of your choice
+- copy the Lua scripts that will be needed for the simulation to a `lua` folder in the `_Data` directory of the build
+- run the executable manually

+The reason for this is that the "Build And Run" option will empty the `_Data/lua` folder during the build process.
+Thus, no script will be available when the software is run with this method.

 ## Usage

 Upon running the executable, you will be presented with the main menu.
 This menu